-The Ammons Sisters are cofounders of Catch the Spirit of Appalachia, Inc., a nonprofit 501(c)(3) organization —winner of the 2013 mountain heritage award—located in Western North Carolina.
-The sisters and a board of 20 members have worked for more than 30 years to save the heritage of their region.
-The work has consisted of Mountain Storytelling with Spontaneous Art with The Ammons Sisters • Stories of Mountain Folk Radio/Online Programs •
+The Ammons Sisters are cofounders of Catch the Spirit of Appalachia, Inc., a nonprofit 501(c)(3) organization —winner of the 2013 mountain heritage award—located in Jackson County, Western North Carolina.
+The sisters and a board of 20 members worked for more than 30 years to save the heritage of their region.
+Today the nonprofit is established in Asheville, NC, continuing to work to save the music of Appalachia.